- 4 Minutes to read

 Using the following use case table:

-To attach each log snapshot table to its respective table we use the same naming with suffix "_log".
+To attach each log snapshot table to its respective table, we use the same naming convention with the suffix "_log".
 E.g., DEPARTMENTS will be the table itself being passed to the target using CDC, and DEPARTMENTS _LOG will be its respective log snapshot.

 The original table: